-Annually69 after the grant of this special permit, TGP must report the following to the Director, PHMSA Southern Region, with copies to the Director, PHMSA Engineering and Research Division:70
+Annually69 after the grant of this special permit, SNG must report the following to the Director, PHMSA Southern Region, with copies to the Director, PHMSA Engineering and Research Division:70

-- a) The number of new residences, other structures intended for human occupancy, and public gathering areas built within the special permit segment during the previous year.
-TGP must include a summary of the results of the study conducted to meet Condition 13(h) Annual Class Location Study in the annual report. - b) Any new integrity threats identified during the previous year and the results of any ILI or direct assessments performed (including any un-remediated anomalies over 30% wall loss; cracking found in the pipe body, weld seam, or girth welds; and dents with metal loss, cracking, or stress riser) and any soil movement (lateral or subsidence) that affects pipeline integrity71 during the previous year in the special permit inspection area, including their survey station, predicted failure pressure, anomaly depth and length, class location, and whether these threats are in an HCA. - c) In the 1st, 2nd, and 3rd annual reports TGP must report the special permit segment that does not have the following TVC records: - A pressure test that meets Condition 1(b).
-TGP must report the planned or actual completion dates for the special permit segment pressure test including test pressure. - ii) Material pipe properties tests that meet Condition 13(d) Pipe Properties Testing.
-TGP must report the planned or actual completion dates for the special permit segment material pipe property tests. - d) Any reportable incident, any leak normally indicated on the DOT Annual Report, and all repairs on the pipeline that occurred during the previous year in a special permit inspection area.
-TGP must include the location by mile post, county/parish, and state, the date of
+- a) The number of new residences, other structures intended for human occupancy, and public gathering areas built within each special permit segment during the previous year.
+SNG must include a summary of the results of the study conducted to meet Condition 13(h) Annual Class Location Study in the annual report. - b) Any new integrity threats identified during the previous year and the results of any ILI or direct assessments performed (including any un-remediated anomalies over 30% wall loss; cracking found in the pipe body, weld seam, or girth welds; and dents with metal loss, cracking, or stress riser) and any soil movement (lateral or subsidence) that affects pipeline integrity71 during the previous year in the special permit inspection area, including their survey station, predicted failure pressure, anomaly depth and length, class location, and whether these threats are in an HCA. - c) In the 1st, 2nd, and 3rd annual reports SNG must report all special permit segments that do not have the following complaint TVC records: - i) A pressure test that meets Condition 1(b).
+SNG must report the planned or actual completion dates for the special permit segment pressure test including test pressure. - ii) Material pipe properties tests that meet Condition 13(d) Pipe Properties Testing.
+SNG must report the planned or actual completion dates for the special permit segment material pipe property tests.